 Pi x diameter

 3.142 x 14 = 43.988 cm (43.99 cm to 2 decimal places)

 You will be asked to round to decimal places or significant figures.

-You may get a question that gives you the radius.
+You might get a question that gives you the radius.

-Remember the radius is only half of the diameter so double it first.
+Remember that the radius is only half of the diameter, so double it first.